What is an instrumental vaginal birth?

 In these situations, a caesarean section can be difficult as the baby’s head is very low in the birth canal.
+A Caesarean may also take longer as you will need to be transferred to an available operating theatre; this delay may be unsafe in some circumstances e.g. if the baby is very distressed.
 An instrumental vaginal birth can be the quicker and safer option.

 Dr Walsh has delivered more than 800 babies by instrumental delivery.
 He also published a landmark scientific study proving the safety of instrumental delivery when performed by an experienced obstetrician .
 Dr Walsh does not consider rotational forceps (such as Keilland’s) to be safe and does not offer this option under any circumstance.

-Are all women suitable for an instrumental delivery?
+Are all women suitable for an assisted vaginal birth?

 The aim of any delivery is a healthy mother and baby.
 Sometimes, if the baby is lying too high up the birth canal, or is in distress, an emergency caesarean is the wiser choice.
 However, a caesarean late in labour carries its own set of potential complications.

 Women must be pushing well for an instrumental vaginal birth to be successful.
-(The obstetrician guides the baby’s head as the woman pushes, rather than “pulling” the baby out).
+(The obstetrician guides the baby’s head as the woman pushes with a contraction).

 How do you decide whether to use a vacuum or a forceps?